DanielHerna/Stat_tests/README.md

 **Inputs**
 - Full data (default)
-  - Raw columns of values, from which we compute sample size, mean, and standard deviation, two columns max
+  - Raw columns of values, from which we compute sample size, mean, and standard deviation,
 - Via statistics (optionally)
   - sample sizes for each segment
   - means